Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No

-Public Transit: Yes, provided by Eagle Transit.
+Public Transit: Local service is provided by Eagle Transit.
 A dial-a-ride service is also available.

 Crime Rate: Meets the national average